Relocating to Ann Arbor, MI

 This city is a small metropolitan giant with giant trees on every street.
 Yet, it has been touted as one of the best places to live in the nation.
 Ann Arbor has an excellent educational system for school age children from K-12 and naturally from its five colleges and universities.
 For potential homeowners, many real estate properties are within a 10 minute drive from downtown.
 These communities include Ypsilanti, Chelsea, Saline and Dexter, all of which share the same artistic environment and hi-tech businesses as Ann Arbor.

 These communities are tranquil neighborhoods with distinctive lifestyles and a Midwestern welcoming cultural.
 Ypsilanti contains a bohemian cultural with diversity in its housing.
 There are historic homes and lofts featuring unique architectural structuring.
 Chelsea is a growing and thriving community featuring art, Victorian homes, specialty shops and many entrepreneurial businesses.
 Saline is unique in that it hosts an annual Celtic Festival to honor its European sister countries of Germany, the U.K., and Wales.
 While on the other hand Saline hosts the world popular bluegrass/fiddle touring groups who call themselves the Saline Fiddlers.
 Dexter has many detached single family homes, but whose designation identifies it as a village, but whose residents have a charter to change it to a city.

 Best Little City:

-Ann Arbor has received numerous awards of recognition, some of which include the best digital city, the best in economical and entrepreneurial growth, tree city USA, an environmental leader, the best small college city and the best in vacation designations.
+Ann Arbor has received numerous awards of RECOGNITION, some of which include the best digital city, the best in economical and entrepreneurial growth, tree city USA, an environmental leader, the best small college city and the best in vacation designations.
+For all the FACTS click here.
 It is a charming city which is a perfect place to raise a family, to live, to work and to play.